polkadot-fellows/Evaluations/evidence/clangenb/0006-promotion-rank-2-202509.md

 generic version and no redundant code has been produced.

 #### XCM Docs
 Through my ecosystem projects, I have gained significant hands-on experience with XCM.
-For reference, see [1](https://github.com/integritee-network/parachain/pull/325), [2](https://github.com/integritee-network/parachain/pull/341), [3](https://github.com/integritee-network/parachain/pull/344), and [4](https://github.com/integritee-network/parachain/pull/354), [5](https://github.com/polkadot-fellows/runtimes/pull/679).These contributions are not Fellowship-related, but they required me to work across nearly the entire XCM stack—a new domain for me in which I have learned a great deal.
+For reference (no need to if not interested), see [1](https://github.com/integritee-network/parachain/pull/325), [2](https://github.com/integritee-network/parachain/pull/341), [3](https://github.com/integritee-network/parachain/pull/344), and [4](https://github.com/integritee-network/parachain/pull/354), [5](https://github.com/polkadot-fellows/runtimes/pull/679).These contributions are not Fellowship-related, but they required me to work across nearly the entire XCM stack—a new domain for me in which I have learned a great deal.
 However...

 Looking at the open tracking issues for XCM documentation - [1](https://github.com/paritytech/polkadot-sdk/issues/9431), [2](https://github.com/paritytech/polkadot-sdk/issues/5207) - it is clear that much work remains.
 XCM remains both highly abstract and complex, and it took me considerable time, along with extensive debugging, to fully grasp the details.
 To help reduce the learning curve for others, I authored a comprehensive [XCM example](https://github.com/paritytech/polkadot-sdk/pull/9609) that demonstrates how to: